 Much of healthcare is interprofessional, requiring teams of providers to work together to serve patients.
 Differing values, beliefs, and opinions can result in conflicting views and treatment suggestions, and the topics of power and influence are also present in medicine.
 Conflict may arise between providers, but also may arise between providers and patients or family members.
 So, how can healthcare providers improve their approach to conflict to have difficult conversations without compromising patient care?
-Multiple strategies have been researched, and the approach to conflict may vary depending on the scenario.
-Healthcare providers should be competent in a variety of conflict resolution strategies so they can recognize, discuss, and resolve conflicts in a compassionate and competent manner.
+Multiple strategies have been researched, and the approach to the conflict may vary depending on the scenario.
+Healthcare providers should be competent in various conflict resolution strategies to recognize, discuss, and resolve conflicts compassionately and competently.

 - Discuss the benefits and harms associated with conflict.

 - Outline five different strategies to deal with conflict.

 - Discuss critical elements of difficult conversations.

 Interim Associate Dean for Clinical Affairs and Professor of Specialty Medicine,

 Date of original release: April 9, 2021

 Termination date: April 8, 2024